CogStack/CogStack-Pipeline/README.md

 source.password      = mysecretpassword
 ```

 You should see a table called 'tblinputdocs' in the 'cogstack' database with four lines of dummy data.
+This table is now constantly
+ being scanned and indexed into elasticsearch.